enzolutions/drupal-backbone-user-manager/README.md

 ##Instalation

-- Download Backbonejs from <a href="http://backbonejs.org">backbonejs.org</a> into libraries folders i.e sites/all/libraries/backbone/backbones.js (Tested version 1.0).
+- Download Backbonejs from <a href="http://backbonejs.org">backbonejs.org</a> into libraries folders i.e sites/all/libraries/backbone/backbones.js (Tested version <a href="https://github.com/jashkenas/backbone/releases/tag/1.0.0">1.0</a>).
-- Download Underscorejs from <a href="http://underscorejs.org">underscorejs.org</a> into libraries folders i.e sites/all/libraries/underscore/underscorejs.js (Tested version 1.5.2).
+- Download Underscorejs from <a href="http://underscorejs.org">underscorejs.org</a> into libraries folders i.e sites/all/libraries/underscore/underscorejs.js (Tested version <a href="https://github.com/jashkenas/underscore/releases/tag/1.5.2">1.5.2</a>).
+- Enable modules backbone_services, backbone version <a href="https://drupal.org/project/backbone">7.x-1.x-dev</a>.
-- Enable modules backbone_services, services and backbone.
+- Enable services and rest_server version <a href="https://drupal.org/project/services">7.x-3.5</a>
 - Use jQuery Update to set jQuery version to 1.7

 ##Usage